avaframe/AvaFrame/docs/moduleCom9MoTVoellmy.rst

 * release area scenario as raster file

-  - same specifications as the DEM (extend, cellsize)
+  - same specifications as the DEM (extent, cellsize)

-And the following optional raster files, in the same specification as the DEM (extend, cellsize):
+And the following optional raster files, in the same specification as the DEM (extent, cellsize):

 * mu / Dry friction coefficient.
 If this is given, k needs to be set as well.
 * k / Turbulent friction coefficient.
 If this is given, mu needs to be set as well.
 * b0 / Erodible snow depth.
 If this is given, tau_c needs to be set as well.
 * tau_c / Snow shear strength.
-If this is given, b0 needs to be set as well
+If this is given, b0 needs to be set as well.
 * nd / Forest density.
-If this is given, bhd needs to be set as well
+If this is given, bhd needs to be set as well.
-* bhd / Tree diamenter.
-If this is given, nd needs to be set as well
+* bhd / Tree diameter.
+If this is given, nd needs to be set as well.

 The `Destination Folder` should be empty!